I love having old-looking statues and ornaments that I can place in my garden.

 Gargoyle garden statues and sculptures fit well into any kind of garden design.
-They are often the thing which put the finishing touches to a garden.
+They are often the things that put the finishing touches to a garden.
 Your gargoyle can be set simply amongst shrubbery, partly obscured from view, or made a more obvious feature and placed on columns, or pedestals at various points in the garden such as in grottoes, alcoves, staircases or at the end of a path.

 Gargoyle statues can be roughly separated into 3 main groups: